-In Oregon, water conservation is now considered a critical element in the State's water resource inventory.
+Water conservation is now considered a critical element in Oregon's water resource inventory.
 As such, municipal water suppliers are required to have a current, Water Resource Department (WRD) approved, WMCP or complete one within three years of approval of extension of water rights.
 The WMCP is a mechanism for utilities to demonstrate that they have minimized their needs and are developing resources in an environmentally responsible manner.
 This WMCP is designed to meet the regulatory requirements outlined by Oregon Administrative Rules (OAR) 690-086.